pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 %}

 In this section, you'll learn how to monitor multiple sensors at once and choose the right response with the following blocks.
-You'll also learn to choose values conditionally without If-else blocks.
+You'll also learn how to choose values conditionally without If-else blocks.

 {% include diagram.html data=page.img_logic_palette %}